-Throughout history, spiders have been used as spirit animals for creativity and feminine energy, but also protection.
+Throughout history, spiders have been used as spirit animals for creativity and feminine energy, but also for protection.
 Their intricate web-weaving skills have led people to take them as a symbol of creative energy.

 In dreams, we often think spiders symbolize a feminine theme.
 Sometimes, they also represent something scary or even a threat.